 - Laver Bread – As Welsh as it comes.
 This is hearty seaweed bread mixed with eggs, bacon and cockles, fried into crisp patties and served piping hot. – Buy it online

-So if you are heading to Wales make sure to check out the breakfast menu to ensure you are getting the full Welsh breakfast experience.
-Find below some rare recipe
+So if you are heading to Wales and staying in a Cardiff hotel make sure to check out the breakfast menu to ensure you are getting the full Welsh experience.